Destiny Deoxys Review

 Finally, this movie uses a lot of CGI, and a lot of it is incredibly conspicuous and just looks bad, particularly when it's used for living Pokémon.
-It's a bit baffling how it can look so much worse than most of the CGI in the previous movie, but it really does, and it detracts significantly from some scenes - the scene with the Deoxys clones surrounding Rayquaza, for instance, is all CGI, and Rayquaza's movements just feel comically stiff throughout that bit, making it feel fake and stilted rather than cool.
+It's a bit baffling how it can look so much worse than most of the CGI in the previous movie, but it really does, and it detracts significantly from some scenes - the scene with the Deoxys clones surrounding Rayquaza, for instance, is all CGI, and Rayquaza's movements just look comically stiff throughout that bit, making it feel fake and stilted rather than cool.

 There's a fair bit to like about this movie.
 It's a surprisingly decent alien plot, the characters are likable and Tory especially has a good arc, and it's pretty amusing.
 But one way or another, although there are parts I appreciate, the whole just doesn't really click with me.
 It's too Legendaries Randomly Fighting™, too lazy with Rayquaza, too long with the tacked-on Block Bot plot, too much conspicuous CG, with not enough investment or emotional connection.
 In the end, for me personally, I would rank this one pretty low.
 But there are definitely things to like here, and I'm honestly not sure I can completely explain why I don't like it more than I do.